ANG-Project-Management-System/project-management-dashboard/README.md

 ### Frontend

-The frontend is built using ReactJS, go to the frontend 'client' folder, in Terminal:
+The frontend is built using NextJS, go to the frontend 'client' folder, in Terminal:

 `cd client`